jessedesimone/fmriconnmap/README.md

 # fmriconnmap
+- This package has two primary functions:
-- Create a group-averaged functional connectivity map/mask for specified seed regions-of-interest (ROIs)
+    - Create individual subject-level functional connectivity maps/masks for a specified list of ROI coordinate centers
+    - Create group-level functional connectivity maps/masks using subject-level input files
 - Output files can be used for visual purposes (i.e., visualizing an ROI-based functional network) or statistical purposes (i.e., restricting statistical tests to a masked region)

-## instructions
+## Subject-level instructions
 ### Clone git repository
 - Fork repository to your GitHub account and clone repository to local machine git clone < git@github.com:<username>/afniconnmap.git >

-### configure python virtual environment
+### Configure python virtual environment
 - This package includes python source code from afni
-- matplotlib package is required for 02_netcorr.tcsh
+- matplotlib package is required for 02_indiv_netcorr.tcsh
-- driver.sh script will source the local python virtual environment before running scripts
 - For me, the terminal command is: > source env/bin/activate but yours may differ
 - This is built into the driver.sh script configuration so update as needed
 - The dependencies.sh script will check that matplotlib is installed and will exit if not